-The LSI8750SP fully supports Ultra SCSI as well as Fast SCSI simultaneously.
+The LSI8751SPE fully supports Ultra SCSI.
 Ultra SCSI is an extension of the SCSI-3 family of standards that expands the bandwidth of the SCSI bus, allowing faster synchronous data transfers.

 Special SCSI cables are specified for operation with Ultra SCSI devices.
-You must consider the total number of devices and length of your SCSI bus when setting up your system.
-See Chapter 2, "Installing the LSI8750SP," for a more detailed explanation of SCSI bus connections.
+You must consider the total number of devices and length of the SCSI bus when setting up your system.
+See Chapter 2, "Installing the LSI8751SPE," for a detailed explanation of SCSI bus connections.

-Chapter 2 Installing the LSI8750SP
+Chapter 2 Installing the LSI8751SPE

-This chapter provides instructions on how to install the LSI8750SP and includes these topics:
+This chapter describes installing the LSI8751SPE into PCI computer systems and includes these topics:

-- Section 2.1, "Quick Installation Procedure," page 2-1 - Section 2.2, "Detailed Installation Procedure," page 2-3 - Section 2.3, "Completing the Installation," page 2-22
+- Section 2.1, "Quick Installation Procedure," page 2-1 - Section 2.2, "Detailed Installation Procedure," page 2-3 - Section 2.3, "Completing the Installation," page 2-26